A portrait of Karl Marx

 If he had them, Kennedy did an excellent job of hiding his communist sympathies.
 After, like a true puppet of the Military Industrial Complex, having grilled his opponent, Eisenhower, during the election campaign for neglecting America’s defences, making Eisenhower warn of the influence of the Military Industrial Complex at his farewell speech, he risked World War III with the Soviet Union during the Cuban Missile Crisis.
 Those geniuses at the John Birch Society saw through all that and found Eisenhower to be an even more dangerous radical leftist lunatic extremist.
 While conspiracy theorists, with their eyeballs glued to their computer screens, were busy analysing every move by every secret society and imagining countless others, the John Birch Society has taken over the United States, with a little help from Russia’s secret services, by making people believe these conspiracy theories.
 If that was the plot to destroy America, it has succeeded marvellously.

 Conspiracy thinking is more widespread in the United States than in the Netherlands.
-Acquaintances of mine who regularly visited the United States and spoke with Americans have confirmed it.
-And I could see it for myself on message boards.
-Conspiracy theories often relate to the facts, but if you investigate them, much would be unproven, inaccurate or wrong.
+Conspiracy theories often relate to the facts, but if you investigate them, much remains unproven, inaccurate or wrong.
 Conspiracy theorists don’t adhere to strict logic.
 Pizzagate may be a fabrication, but they claim the Epstein files prove it.
-Humans are political animals who scheme and plot, in secret if they can.
 If you call conspiracy theories hunches, they make more sense.
 We don’t know what’s going on, so getting the direction right is already a success.
-Yet, the conspiracy theorists aren’t paranoid enough.
-There is a script.
-These secret dealings, as well as conspiracy theories, seem part of the ultimate psyop: God’s scheme to undermine trust in US society to make America go crazy and ready for the messiah.
-It made me think that MAGA stands for ‘Make America Go Apeshit’.
+And if you remove the crap, the New World Order conspiracy theory has a lot going for it, as does the belief that Jews run US politics.
+Worse yet, the conspiracy theorists aren’t paranoid enough by far, as the scheme is much more elaborate than their wildest imaginations.
+These secret plots are all part of a greater plot that seems to include the ultimate psyop: undermining trust in US society to make America go crazy and ready for the messiah.
+So, MAGA could stand for ‘Make America Go Apeshit.’

-Culture: selling versus convincing
+Selling versus convincing

-America has a tradition of moral pragmatism, in contrast to Europe’s idealism.
-You convince Europeans, but sell to Americans.
-The difference is not just in the wording.
-It reflects a cultural divide.
-I have heard Brits use the phrase, but in a negative sense, meaning getting scammed.
-It is more common in the United States, where it has a more neutral meaning of becoming convinced.
-The United States is a nation of salespeople.
 If an American likes your argument, he buys it as if it were a product.
 It is a different idea of truth, and a corrupt one.
 It sheds some light on why religion and climate change denial are more widespread in the United States than in Western Europe.
 It is part of the American success story.
-Money is power, and bullshit sells, as we are religious beings who need myths to believe in.
-A bit of corruption greases the wheels of industry, but the graft has gotten out of hand because once you allow it, it will grow like cancer.
-The United States is not the most corrupt country by far.
-Yet, compared to North-West Europe, it is corrupt.
+Money is power, and bullshit sells.
+We are religious beings who need myths to believe in.
+The typical American phenomenon, less seen elsewhere, is the confidence man, the snake-oil salesman, the grifter who sells you a dream, or stuff you don’t need, for which you go into debt, and pay interest to the usurers.
+A bit of corruption greases the wheels of industry.
+It contributed to America’s success.
+And the United States is not the most corrupt country.
+Yet, compared to North-West Europe, it is more corrupt.

 And so, despite the presence of a sizeable Roman Catholic minority, the moral conflict defining Dutch culture, the vicar versus the merchant, is ‘dominee versus koopman’ rather than ‘pastoor versus koopman.’
 It was the Protestant vicar, not the Roman Catholic priest, who objected to the merchant’s wicked deeds.
 The merchant was also a Protestant.
 This dualism still profoundly affects Dutch culture, making the Netherlands a nation of merchants and vicars.
 For a vicar, money can never be the highest good, while successful merchants are morally depraved, as greed drives them.
 The merchant usually prevailed, so the Netherlands became the wealthiest nation before the Industrial Revolution started.